nalwayv/MyLeetCode/README.md

 - 1346\.
 Check If N and Its Double Exist
 - 1352\.
 Product of the Last K Numbers
 - 1357\.
 Apply Discount Every n Orders
+- 1365\.
+How Many Numbers Are Smaller Than the Current Number
 - 1367\.
 Linked List in Binary Tree
 - 1372\.
 Longest ZigZag Path in a Binary Tree
 - 1381\.
 Design a Stack With Increment Operation